Project Need

 Recreation Restoration Infrastructure Grant and Utah Outdoor Recreation Grant where funds are awarded to restore high-use and high priority areas of developed recreation infrastructure on public lands have been secured and utilized.
 Out partnership and contribution will assist these groups and management efforts to meet the demands being placed on the LPR.

 2015.
 Utah Wildlife Action Plan 2015-2025.
-Project goals address major threats including "fire and fire suppression", "channel downcutting", "improper sediment balance", etc. and addresses threats to multiple WAP species, both aquatic and terrestrial.
+Project goals address major threats including "channel downcutting", "improper sediment balance", etc. and addresses threats to multiple WAP species, specifically aquatic species.

 Utah County RMP: